Classical simulation of circuits with realistic odd-dimensional Gottesman-Kitaev-Preskill states

 samples to obtain an approximation of the probability $p_{\mathbf z}$ with additive error $\epsilon$ and success probability $1-\delta$.
-Therefore, the negative volume of the multimode Zak-Gross Wigner function introduced here directly quantifies the computational complexity of the simulation algorithm.
-Specifically, in the case of identical inputs with negative Zak-Gross Wigner function, the number of samples required grows exponentially with the size of the circuit.
+Therefore, the computational complexity of the simulation algorithm scales quadratically in the negative volume of the multimode ZGW function.
+Specifically, in the case of identical inputs with negative ZGW function $\hat\rho_0 = \hat \rho_{\text{in}}^{\otimes n}$, the number of samples required grows exponentially with the size of the circuit as $\mathcal M_{\hat\rho_0} = \mathcal M_{\hat\rho_{\text{in}}}^{n}$, by virtue of Eq.~(\ref{eq:tensor-product}).

 {\it Simulation of realistic GKP states.} Realistic GKP states $|\psi_{\text{GKP},j}^{\Delta}\rangle$ with Gaussian peaks and a Gaussian envelope over the position basis are described by the wavefunction